tyler-technologies-oss/forge-design-system/docs/components/app-bar/search/search.md

 </ImageBlock>

-**Combined search:** Use this to allow searches at multiple levels - within a page, app, product suite, OR within the Tyler Ecosystem.
+**Combined search:** Use this to allow searches at multiple levels - within a page, app, product suite, OR within an ecosystem.
 Use placeholder text to indicate where the search will occur.

 <ImageBlock>